softmax1/Flash-Attention-Softmax-N/README.md

 - `flash_attention_n_triton`: recommended for non-integer values of _n_ when a GPU is available, uses Triton
 - `slow_attention_n`: flexible, torch-based implementation

-🧠 **Perform statistical analyses**: Compute summary statistics for both the weights and activations of your model.
+🧠 **Run statistical analyses**: Compute summary statistics for both the weights and activations of your model.
 The activation stats are computed online as the model is training.

+🔥 **Perform surgery on existing models** Take a pretrained model with softmax_0 in its attention mechanism and "operator" on it to replace softmax_0 with softmax_n.

 ## Install
 Simple installation